tinyplex/tinybase/site/guides/3_schemas_and_persistence/1_using_schemas.md

 the data is corrected.
 The `color` Cell is ignored, and the `sold` string is corrected to the default `false` value.

-In general, uf a default value is provided (and its type is correct), you can be certain that that Cell will always be present in a Row.
+In general, if a default value is provided (and its type is correct), you can be certain that that Cell will always be present in a Row.
 If the default value is _not_ provided (or its type is incorrect), the Cell may be missing from the Row.
 But when it is present you can be guaranteed it is of the correct type.